 For the spurious emission measurements the aforementioned indirect method shall be used.
 To perform the measurement the radar and the measuring equipment shall be installed as displayed in figure B.1.
 The spurious power emission shall be measured in frequency ranges outside the Out-of-Band emissions boundaries (see table 5).

-If required to reach a dynamic amplitude measuring range of 110 dB minimum, a Low Noise Amplifier (LNA), and a notch filter for the operating frequency should be used.
+All measurements of spurious emissions shall be made with a reference bandwidth of 1 MHz.

 The results obtained shall be compared to the limits in clause 4.2.1.4.2 in order to prove compliance with the requirement.